nus-cs3281/2023/students/ckcherry23/knowledge.md

 ES6 introduced template strings as a concise and readable way to insert values into strings.
 In contrast, the string concatenation approach can be harder to read and edit, and requires creating multiple strings that need to be put together.
-Moreover, this process would take up more memory and computation compared to creating just one string.
+Moreover, string concatenation would take up more memory and computation compared to creating just one string.

 #### 1.4 TypeScript
 TypeScript is an object-oriented programming language that allows for classes, interfaces, and inheritance support in the frontend.
-This language provides static typing and type inference, making it easier to catch errors before runtime.
+It provides static typing and type inference, making it easier to catch errors before runtime.
-Therefore, we decided to migrate our codebase from JavaScript to TypeScript to align our frontend with our Java backend.
+Therefore, we decided to migrate our codebase from JavaScript to TypeScript to align our frontend with our OOP Java backend.

 **1.4.1 Class vs Interface for Typing**